Emergent Workload Inequality in Collective Excavation: Discussion

 Importantly, our modeling shows that these global changes can emerge via local interactions: the quadratic failure rate in our theoretical model emerges if individuals choose to exit the tunnel when they are ``blocked.''
-Similarly, the CA model relies on individuals making decisions based on their rate of successful movement in the tunnel.
+Similarly, in the CA model, individuals make decisions based on their rate of successful movement in the tunnel.
 Only when this individual decision making is introduced into the CA is the simulation able to accurately capture the square root scaling relationship.
-Thus, both models suggest that local information drives individual decision making, and thus results in rates of emergent inequality observed in the collective.
-This idea bears some similarities to Response Threshold Models (RTMs), which suggest that workers are active only when external stimuli exceed internal thresholds \cite{jeanson_emergence_2007, bonabeau_fixed_1998, robinson2019genetic}.
-Variable thresholds allow for thresholds to change over time based on external factors \cite{feng_dynamics_2021}, such as how many times the task has been performed \cite{gautrais2002emergent, theraulaz1998response}.
+Thus, both models suggest that local information drives individual decision making and results in rates of emergent inequality observed in the collective.
+This process bears resemblance to response threshold models, which suggest that workers are active when external stimuli exceed internal thresholds \cite{jeanson_emergence_2007, bonabeau_fixed_1998, robinson2019genetic}.
+Such models have been used to predict the behavior of other active matter systems besides social insects \cite{lavergne2019group}.
 The CA model explored in this work bears some similarity to variable response threshold models, in that an ant's intrinsic work-rest ratio is fixed, but the rate of engagement with the task is modulated by external factors.

-The adaptive function of workload inequality in overall collective success is still not universally agreed upon.
-Using CA simulations, Aguilar et al. suggest that a $G\approx0.75$ within the tunnel corresponds with optimal traffic flow and fastest digging speeds (using their formulation for Gini coefficient).
-However, this Gini coefficient was optimal only for a group size of 30 ants: another CA simulation with 60 ants showed that their optimal Gini coefficient increased to $\approx$0.8.
+Workload inequality may serve a variety of adaptive functions in overall collective success; for example, using CA simulations in a tunnel environment, Aguilar et al. suggest that $G\approx0.75$ corresponds with optimal traffic flow and fastest digging speeds (using their formulation for Gini coefficient).
+However, this Gini coefficient was optimal only for a group size of 30 ants: another CA simulation with 60 ants showed that the optimal Gini coefficient increased to $\approx$0.8.
 The present study echoes the idea that optimal participation rates likely vary with the group size.
 In our theoretical analysis, we suggest that the changes in participation rates observed (namely, the square root scaling) would optimize digging speeds if the group size was proportional to the length of the tunnels.
 This analysis provides a path towards understanding how decision making at the individual level can allow a group to maintain high performance in the presence of variable environmental constraints.